niranjana-nair7/Srishti/README.md

-# ArtisanDignity - AI-Powered Artisan Marketplace
+# Artisan Portal - AI-Powered Artisan Marketplace

 ArtisanDignity is a "Boutique-as-a-Service" platform designed specifically for rural artisans in Kerala.
 It solves the digital barrier by allowing artisans to list products using Malayalam audio and provides a "Studio-in-a-Pocket" to enhance product photography with AI-driven insights.